 With times things will fall into place even though there will always be people who want to keep you chained to your past and your mistakes.

-I am a mother, a writer, a project manager, an entrepreneur, and a future law student but yet there are people who still hold me to my 24 year old crazy self.
-To them I will always be the crazy girl.
+I am a mother, a writer, a project manager, an entrepreneur, and a future law student but yet there are people who still hold me to my 24 year old self.

 Break yourself free.
 You don’t live in your past anymore.